My Work Setup

 I’ve been using Spectacle since I first got a Mac.
 It lets me move and resize windows easily and gives me a true full screen that lets me flip between windows instead of the weird Mac version of full-screen.

 I found ShareMouse and gave it a shot using the free trial.
-After the free trial period, I pulled the trigger on purchasing it.
-Thus far, it just works without any of the glitches I’ve been experiencing with Synergy.
-I now can share one mouse and keyboard with both my Mac and Windows machines, reliably.
+After the free trial period, I pulled the trigger to purchase it.
+Thus far, it works without any of the glitches I’ve been experiencing with Synergy.
+I can now reliably share one mouse and keyboard with my Mac and Windows machines.

 SetApp – $107.88/year

-I use a bunch of the apps in SetApp, so paying for the subscription is cheaper than getting the apps individually.
+I use many apps in SetApp, so paying for the subscription is cheaper than getting the apps individually.
 The apps I use most are Declutter, CleanMyMacX, Flume, Rocket Typist, Forecastbar, Timing, InstaCal (seriously, it’s 2019, and Apple still doesn’t have a quick view calendar?), CodeRunner, Paw, Marked, Bartender, and a few others.

 Numi – $20

-I got this through SetApp but I am finding this app so useful.
+I got this through SetApp, but I find this app helpful.
 It’s a natural language calculator with a ton of useful functions.
-It does currency conversions, and so much more.
+It does currency conversions and so much more.

 Brain.fm – $25 Lifetime Deal